 Pressing Fabric for Sewing

-If you took step back in time you would see that a seamstress used a ‘smoothing iron’ to press ladies garments.
+If you took a step back in time you would see that sewers used a ‘smoothing iron’ to press garments.
 It was a heavy metal iron that was heated on the stove or by the fire and used to smooth creases out of very elaborate garments.
 Today we have the advantage of being able to press with a steam iron, heated electrically.
 A good steam iron can press seams flat and reduce wrinkles.

 - Tailor’s ham – especially for children’s clothing, curved seams and darts